🇹🇼

 Everywhere

-Taiwan's 素 label means Buddhist vegetarian — not vegan — and routinely includes egg and dairy.
+Taiwan's 素 label means Buddhist vegetarian, not vegan, and routinely includes egg and dairy.
 The six-tier system places 全素 (fully vegan) at the top, while 蛋素, 奶素, 奶蛋素, and 五辛素 all permit animal products.
 A restaurant or product labelled simply 素 requires direct confirmation.
-Always ask for 全素 or 全植物素 specifically.
+Ask for 全素 or 全植物素 specifically, not just 素.

 Very Common

 Oyster sauce is the default flavouring in Taiwanese stir-fries and vegetable dishes, including many labelled vegetarian.
 It appears in braised tofu, stir-fried greens, and noodle dishes without a visible meat signal on the menu.
-Many kitchens stock vegetarian oyster sauce — asking directly usually prompts an easy swap.
+Many kitchens stock vegetarian oyster sauce (素跞油) and will swap if asked directly.
 Confirm before ordering any stir-fried vegetable dish.

 Very Common

-Pork lard is the traditional cooking fat in Taiwanese night market cooking and non-specialist restaurants — invisible on the menu.
-Scallion pancakes (蔥油餅), pan-fried noodles, and fried rice at night market stalls are commonly prepared with lard rather than vegetable oil.
-Dedicated vegan restaurants use plant oil as standard — the risk is at traditional stalls and non-specialist venues.
+Pork lard is the traditional cooking fat in Taiwanese night market cooking and non-specialist restaurants, invisible on the menu.
+Scallion pancakes, pan-fried noodles, and fried rice at night market stalls are commonly prepared with lard rather than vegetable oil.
+Dedicated vegan restaurants use plant oil as standard: the risk is at traditional stalls and non-specialist venues only.

-柴魚 / 蝦米 — Dried Bonito & Dried Shrimp
+柴魚 and 蝦米 Dried Bonito and Dried Shrimp

 Common

-Dried bonito flakes and dried shrimp are used as invisible broth base and garnish in soups, congee, and braised dishes — neither announces itself on the menu.
+Dried bonito flakes and dried shrimp are used as invisible broth base and garnish in soups, congee, and braised dishes.
+Neither announces itself on the menu.
 Dipping sauces and pickled vegetables occasionally carry shrimp paste.
-Both are common in otherwise plant-heavy dishes at traditional restaurants and hawker-style venues.
-Confirm broth base before ordering any soup or noodle dish.
+Confirm broth base before ordering any soup or noodle dish at a traditional or hawker-style venue.

 Full East Asia hidden ingredient guide →